iter8-tools/docs/docs/user-guide/progressive-release/extension.md

 # Extending progressive release to other deployment environments

-The `release` chart can be easily extended to include other deployment environments.
-Please consider contributing any extensions to Iter8.
+The Iter8 `release` chart can be easily extended for applications/ML models composed of new types.
 We briefly describe how to extend the chart for an [Knative](https://knative.dev/docs/) application.

 ## Approach

-The progressive release chart can be found in the `charts/release` sub-folder of the [Iter8 GitHub repository](https://github.com/iter8-tools/iter8).
+The `release` chart can be found in the `charts/release` sub-folder of the [Iter8 GitHub repository](https://github.com/iter8-tools/iter8).
 The file `release.yaml` is the starting point.
 For each valid environment, the chart contains a set of files defining the resources that should be created.
 These may include:

 - application object(s)
 - [routemaps](../routemap.md) for different traffic patterns
 - configmaps used to specify request percentages
-- service defining a common entry for requests (if needed)
+- a service defining a common entry for requests (if needed)

 Note that the file naming helps identify related template files.